 When Carter moved to Pontiac, she immediately began working in her community, starting with the Pontiac Community School Improvement team.
 Later she assisted with the programming of the Pontiac Northern’s Huskie Brigade Robotics Team the year the team won for the F.I.R.S.T International Championship.

 Carter is currently a member of several organizations, including the Council of Urban Boards of Education, National School Board Association, Oakland County School Board Association, Delta Sigma Theta Sorority, Inc., and New Mount Moriah International Church.
 She is also on the board of directors or the executive committees of several organizations, including the Tax Increment Finance Authority, Brownfield Redevelopment Authority, Delta Fortitude Foundation, Michigan-Shiga Sister State Board of Directors, Women Officials Network and the former president of district four’s Citizens District Council.

 Carter is the first woman to hold the seat of State Representative for District 29.
 She founded five district task force groups that focus on the areas of education, veteran’s services, poverty and homelessness, minority maternal health, and criminal justice reform.
 She is the co-chair and co-founder of poverty and homelessness caucus, which is bi-partisan and bi-cameral.

 Carter and her husband, Randy, live in Pontiac, Michigan.
-She has five children and seven grandchildren.
+She has six children and five grandchildren.